lrnv/Copulas.jl/docs/src/getting_started.md

 Consider a real valued random vector $\bm X = \left(X_1,...,X_d\right): \Omega \to \mathbb R^d$.
 The random variables $X_1,...,X_d$ are called the marginals of the random vector $\bm X$.

-!!! info "Constructing random variables in Julia via Distributions.jl"
+!!! info "Constructing random variables in Julia via `Distributions.jl`"
     Recall that you can construct random variables in Julia by the following code :

     ```julia